 16. In This League Fantasy Baseball Podcast

-This is a dedicated fantasy baseball podcasts hosted by Bogman (Scott Bogman) – an author at In This League, and a host of several fantasy sports podcasts including basketball, football, hockey, and baseball; and The Welsh (Christopher Welsh) – a former professional baseball pitcher, now a sportscaster.
+This is a dedicated fantasy baseball podcast hosted by Bogman (Scott Bogman) – an author at In This League, and a host of several fantasy sports podcasts including basketball, football, hockey, and baseball; and The Welsh (Chris Welsh) – owner of the podcast with undeniable “boyish good looks” and a knack for sportscasting.
 The podcast which started in January of 2015 gives you in-depth information about draft strategy, trends, rankings, keepers, prospects, and a lot more.
 The podcast isn’t just informative but also entertaining.

-New podcasts are uploaded weekly.
+New episodes are uploaded weekly.
 This podcast is currently in its 180th episode, and you can only look forward to more episodes of only the best in fantasy baseball.

 17. The Baseball Talk Radio Show